• Skip to content

 1. Why was it decided to go out of business?

-The best way to start a conversation like this is to explain where the organization has been, by providing a historical overview that led to the decision to close the business.
+The best way to start a conversation about closing a business is to explain where the organization has been by providing a historical overview that led to the decision to close the business.

-Explaining your heart behind the decision makes you a little more vulnerable and elicits empathy from the employees.
+Explaining your heart behind the decision makes you more vulnerable and elicits employee empathy.

 2. When will the business closing be effective?

-Employees need to know when the last day for business will be and how they should be planning their last few weeks or months on the job.
+Employees need to know when the last day for business will be and how they should plan their last few weeks or months on the job.

 Some organizations offer incentives for employees who stay until the end rather than jumping ship to the first job they can find.